 Up until the year 1767, Ayutthaya was one of the most prolific capitals in the world.
-That is until the neighboring Burmese attacked the capital, burning down much of the site and ultimately forcing the move to Bangkok.
+That is until the neighboring Burmese attacked the capital, burning down much of the site.

 Visitors now have the opportunity to explore this archeological site, and see what this city was once like.

 While Bangkok is a great city to explore, making the day trip to Ayutthaya is the perfect way to see the history of Thailand during a trip.

 Ayutthaya is located just 80 km / 50 miles away from Bangkok, so you will find that it is quite easy to make the day trip there.

 When it comes to options to get to Ayutthaya from Bangkok, there are several ways to go about it depending on your preferences.

 These can range from cheap public transportation options to more expensive private tours.